-The VIX, an index of expected stock market volatility derived from options prices, spiked from 27 in late February 2020 to a peak of 83 on March 16, 2020 (Figure 7).
-It has fallen since then back to pre-pandemic levels (as of the end of March, the VIX was 19).
+The VIX, an index of expected stock market volatility derived from options prices, spiked from 27 in late February 2020 to a peak of 83 on March 16, 2020 (Figure 8).
+It has fallen since then back to pre-pandemic levels.

-Figure 7.
+Figure 8.
 Market Volatility Index (VIX), 2007-21

-Similarly, corporate bond spreads such as the spread between Baa bonds relative to Treasury notes show a similar pattern peaking around March 23 and then receding (Figure 8).
+Similarly, corporate bond spreads such as the spread between Baa bonds relative to Treasury notes show a similar pattern peaking around March 23 and then receding (Figure 9).
 The trends in these indicators, and others, suggest that these Federal Reserve lending facilities have played a necessary role in easing market strain and ensuring access to liquidity for businesses, households, and communities.

-Figure 8.
+Figure 9.
 Baa Corporate Bond and 10-Year Treasury Note Spread, 2006-21